-- 1. Make sure the fuel is shut off and remove the carburetor - 2.
-Remove the carburetor. - 3.
-Drain the fuel from the carburetor. - 4.
-Disassemble the carburetor. - 5.
-Immerse all the metal parts in a carburetor cleaning solution. - 6.
-After the parts are cleaned, dry them with compressed air. - 7.
-Blow out the fuel passages with compressed air. - 8.
-Assemble the carburetor - 9.
-Install the carburetor onto the motorcycle.
+- 1. Make sure the fuel is shut off.

+- Remove the carburetor.

+- 3. Drain the fuel from the carburetor.

+- 4. Disassemble the carburetor.

+- 5. Immerse all the metal parts in a carburetor cleaning solution.

+- 6. After the parts are cleaned, dry them with compressed air.

+- 7. Blow out the fuel passages with compressed air.

+- 8. Assemble the carburetor

+- 9. Install the carburetor onto the motorcycle.